mhstnsc/knowledge-base-articles/adventures/Equipment.md

 # Summer camping

+  - Matress
+    * Thermarest Neoair XLite
+      * the mummy profile is annoying as hands or feet are sometimes out of the matress
+      * its REALY noisy.
+      * sleeping on the side is not great

   - Boots
     * La Sportiva TX4 (so far the best shoes i've had)
       * super grip, best grip on all kind of surfaces